ygrenier/SwissEphNet/README.md

 The compilation configuration use pre-processor constants.
 We remove lot of them in our case.
 The other are converted as constants, not pre-processor.

+# Seconds steps

+When we got a correct C conversion, we rewrite public methods to use a more .Net/C# friendly code.
+Using classes and structs instead of array of double, returns values instead of reference parameters, throw exception instead of reference 'serr', etc.

+For this we create more classes to manage each domain (date, math, etc.) and the Sweph class federate all this classes.

+The 'Swisseph' inherits from 'Sweph', and we replace each 'swe_*' methods by equivalent in 'Sweph'.

 # References

 The Swiss Ephemeris Programming Interface documentation : http://www.astro.com/swisseph/swephprg.htm.